Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Preliminaries

 \subsection{Special groups}

-Special cube complexes were introduced by Haglund and Wise in \cite{HaglundWise_special} as a class of cube complexes that avoid certain pathological hyperplane arrangements.
-One of the core features of a compact special cube complex $X$ is that it admits a $\pi_1$-injective combinatorial local isometry $X \looparrowright S_\Gamma$ to the Salvetti complex $S_\Gamma$ of the finitely generated right-angled Artin group (RAAG) $A_\Gamma$ (the graph $\Gamma$ is the \textit{hyperplane graph} of $X$) \cite[Theorem 1.1]{HaglundWise_special}.
+Special cube complexes were introduced by Haglund and Wise in \cite{HaglundWise_special} as a class of nonpositively curved cube complexes that avoid certain pathological hyperplane configurations.
+One of the core features of a compact special cube complex $X$ is that it admits a $\pi_1$-injective combinatorial local isometry $X \looparrowright S_\Gamma$ to the Salvetti complex $S_\Gamma$ of a finitely generated right-angled Artin group (RAAG) $A_\Gamma$ \cite[Theorem 1.1]{HaglundWise_special}.
 Thus, fundamental groups of compact special cube complexes inherit many remarkable algebraic properties from RAAGs; for example they are subgroups of $\SL_n(\Z)$, and in particular are residually finite.

 Throughout the article, we will refer to groups that are fundamental groups of compact special cube complexes as \textit{compact special groups}.
 Agol's Theorem \cite[Theorem 1.1]{AgolHaken} states that a hyperbolic group $G$ acting properly and cocompactly on a $\mathrm{CAT}(0)$ cube complex $X$ contains a subgroup $H$ of finite index such that $X/H$ is compact special.
 In this sense, virtually compact special groups are abundant.